 In the case of Action 2, the Non-Tenure-Track Faculty member will formulate the Action Plan in consultation with the Chair/Director.
 The Faculty member will deliver the Action Plan to FPC by a date specified by FPC.
 FPC will review the proposed Action Plan in consultation with the Provost and recommend any needed changes in the plan to the Faculty member.
-If the Action Plan is required as a result of the Second Year Portfolio Review, FPC will specify an Action Plan completion date that is prior to the Fourth Year Portfolio Review, FPC will specify an Action Plan completion date that is prior to the current end of the employment agreement.
+If the Action Plan is required as a result of the Second Year Portfolio Review, FPC will specify an Action Plan completion date that is prior to the Fourth Year Portfolio submission due date.
+If the Action Plan is required as a result of the Fourth Year Portfolio Review, FPC will specify an Action Plan completion date that is prior to the current end of the employment agreement.
 If the Action Plan is required by an off-year Portfolio Review, FPC will specify an appropriate Action Plan completion date not less than one full semester later.
 The Faculty member will notify FPC upon completion of the Action Plan or of the intent to end employment as a Faculty member at Heidelberg University.
 Completion of the Action Plan will be an additional criterion of evaluation by FPC in making its Fourth Year or subsequent Non-Tenure-Track appointment continuation recommendation.